kihx/rasterizer/README.md

 - Fix a module unloading crash.
 - Remove compile warnings.
 - Raise the warning level of a debug build (1 to 4)

+Use "git pull --rebase" in the Git bash.